ivadsiuls/EndingsModule/README.md

 **Basic knowledge of Roblox Studio and Lua is expected.**

+*if you'd like to help this project become even better, you're free to fork it!*

 ## How 2 Set Up

 **Make sure ALLOW THIRD PARTY TELEPORTS is enabled on your experience**